 The base Visited URL event is the most broad of all the URL search tools.
 You’ll find it will likely become the one you use the least after you get familiar with the other components.
 Visited URL searches for exact matches for whole URLs by default.
-Changing the detail drop down from is to is not, starts with, ends with, or has substring changes to what part of the URL FullStory should pay attention.
+Changing the detail drop down from is to any, is not, starts with, ends with or has substring changes to what part of the URL FullStory should pay attention.

 Click Here to play in your own data.
 Delete the placeholder text and select one of the auto population options.
 Now, change the detail dropdown from is to ends with and delete everything in the URL to the left of the last slash (/).
 For instance, if I’m taking the URL